Coronavirus: Consequences for tourism in Germany | DW | 28.02.2020

 Some 25% of visitors to the Black Forest come from neighboring countries.
 While these visitors are guaranteed not to run into massive crowds in the region and would enjoy many solitary hiking trails, there are no safety guarantees.

 All of this can change quickly, as developments in northern Italy have shown.
 After a jump in coronavirus cases in Italy, events were canceled in Milan and Venice.
-Even the world's largest travel industry gathering, the International Tourism Fair (ITB) in Berlin from March 4-8, is also on the rocks.
-While recently there was only talk of increased safety precautions, there are now more and more voices calling for the event to be canceled.
+Even the world's largest travel industry gathering, the International Tourism Fair (ITB) in Berlin from March 4-8 was canceled.

+"We take our responsibility for the security and the health of our guests, exhibitors and employees very seriously.
+It is with a heavy heart that we have to look at the necessary cancellation of the ITB Berlin 2020," said Christian Goeke, chairman of organizers Messe Berlin.